Steve-Fenton/jekyll-boilerplate/index.md

 >
 > It's just majestic HTML, simple CSS, and some minor non-essential enhancements in plain JavaScript. <cite>Steve Fenton</cite>

 Out of the box, Jekyll Boilerplate is a "top scores" high-performance website.
+This is a standard test that covers the performance of the website, how fast the site is visible and interactive, whether the screen has major layout shifts, and more.
+As well as performance, it checks for accessibility, best practices, and SEO friendliness.

 ![Jekyll Boilerplate lighthouse score of 100 in performance, accessibility, SEO, and best practices](/assets/img/lighthouse-scores.webp){:loading="lazy"}